Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

-There is also a cascade of phase transitions in the interacting regime at $\alpha<1/2$, although there is always long-range correlation between clusters.
+In contrast to $K=1$, there is an additional cascade of phase transitions in the interacting regime at $\alpha<1/2$, although there is always long-range correlation between clusters.
 We start with a set of interacting clusters separated by $d=k<K$ at a critical point.
-As we decrease $\alpha$, chains of clusters with $d=k-1$ start growing, till another critical point where these chains grow to community size, giving rise to a new phase with $d=k-1$.
-This process repeats for different $d$ till we reach $d=0$, that is when all the species become coexisting with each other.
+As we decrease $\alpha$, chains of clusters with $d=k-1$ start growing, until another critical point where these chains grow to community size, giving rise to a new phase with $d=k-1$.
+This process repeats for different $d$ until we reach $d=0$, that is when all the species coexist with each other.
 In this regime, the community loses multistability and reaches a unique fixed point.
 The value of $\alpha$ in this coexistence regime is of order $1/K$, and the model can be described by mean-field theory \cite{MayStability,BuninGLV,BuninMarginalStability}.
 Below we will analyze each of these phases in detail.